libktx/ktx/ashley/README.md

 - Wrappers for `Engine.onEntityAdded` and `Engine.onEntityRemoved` for `IteratingSystem`, `IntervalIteratingSystem` and `SortedIteratingSystem` that use system's `Family` and `Engine` automatically.
 - `propertyFor` and `optionalPropertyFor` allow extending `Entity` class with properties that automatically extract the chosen component types with the property syntax.
+- `tagFor` allow extending `Entity` class with properties that automatically check for presence of components used as boolean flags (e.g. `Visible`).
 - `mapperFor` factory method allows creating `ComponentMapper` instances.
 - `Mapper` abstract class can be extended by `companion object`s of `Component` to obtain `ComponentMapper` instances.